 Air Canada allows you to buy Aeroplan points (like most airlines and hotel chains).

-First, if it’s not often recommended to buy Aeroplan points even with a 100% bonus, imagine how bad it is to buy Aeroplan points without a bonus!
-The regular price is just terrible, avoid that.
+First, if it’s not often recommended to buy Aeroplan points even with an 85% bonus, imagine how bad it is to buy Aeroplan points without a bonus!
+The regular price is just terrible; avoid that.

-But Air Canada offers promos from time to time, like this one with a 100% bonus (the 2nd-best bonus ever offered).
+But Air Canada offers promos from time to time, like this one with an 85% bonus (lower than past ones that offered a 100% bonus).

 Here are the highlights of the current promo to buy Aeroplan points: